Yu-7 torpedo: Description

-The Yu-7 has contrarotating propellers.
-Aboard surface warships, it is fired from Type 7424 tripled 324 mm torpedo launchers; these are copies or derivatives of the WASS B515/ILAS-3.
+The Yu-7 has counter-rotating propellers.
+Aboard surface warships, it is fired from Type 7424 triple 324 mm torpedo launchers; these are copies or derivatives of the WASS B515/ILAS-3.

 Deployment

-The Yu-7 entered service in the 1990s.
+The Yu-7 entered service in the early 1990s.

 Export variant

 ET-52C torpedoes mounted on the PNS Zulfiquar frigate.
 Picture taken during the ship's goodwill visit to Malaysia in August 2009.

 The ET52 is an export version of Yu-7.
-It shares most of the developmental heritage including the A244/S and the Mk 46 Mod 2, but is most notably different in its mechanism of propulsion: a single propeller driven by electric power.
+It shares most of the developmental heritage including the A244/S and the Mk 46 Mod 2, but is most notably different in its propulsion mechanism: a single propeller driven by electric power.
 Variants that have appeared in text include ET52C and ET52E.

 Although the electric torpedo has reduced range, it's reportedly only 1/2 to 1/3 the price of a Otto fuel II torpedo.

 Yu-11

 The Yu-11 (鱼-11 (yú-11, fish 11)) is the successor to the Yu-7.
 It was first publicly identified in July 2015.
-The major improvement appears to be the pump-jet propulsor.
+The major improvement appears to be its pump-jet propulsion.
 The Yu-11 torpedo is quieter and may potentially operate at depths greater than 600 metres.
 The Yu-11 is longer, at three metres, and heavier than the Yu-7.

 The Yu-11 is likely to become the standard PLAN lightweight torpedo and may have started equipping modern PLAN warships since 2012.